-- Turn thermostat system switch to "COOL" and fan switch to "AUTO".
-Next, turn the temperature setting as high as it will go. - 2.
-Inspect all registers and set them to the normal open position. - 3.
+- Turn thermostat system switch to "Cool," and fan switch to "Auto" and turn temperature setting as high as it will go. - Inspect all registers and set them to the normal open position. - 3.
 Turn on the electrical supply at the disconnect. - 4.
 Turn the fan switch to the "ON" position.
-The blower should operate after a 7-second delay. - 5.
-Turn the fan switch to "AUTO" position.
-The blower should stop after a 65-second delay. - Slowly lower the cooling temperature until the unit starts.
+The blower should operate after a 7 second delay. - Turn the fan switch to "Auto" position.
+The blower should stop after a 65 second delay. - Slowly lower the cooling temperature until the unit starts.
 The compressor, blower and fan should now be operating.
-Allow the unit to run 10 minutes, make sure cool air is being supplied by the unit. - Turn the temperature setting to the highest position, stopping the unit.
-The indoor blower will continue to run for 65-seconds. - 8.
+Allow the unit to run 10 minutes, make sure cool air is being supplied by the unit. - 7.
+Turn the temperature setting to the highest position, stopping the unit.
+The indoor blower will continue to run for 65 seconds. - 8.
 Turn the thermostat system switch to "OFF" and disconnect all power when servicing the unit.